osgirl/AzureMLSI2018/README.md

-1. While logged in Azure with powershell navigate to the OrchestrationDriver subfolder of the project Github (), read

-generate a Azure File Storage Instance with the following in structions and arguments (https://docs.microsoft.com/en-us/azure/storage/common/storage-powershell-guide-full)
+While logged in Azure with powershell navigate to the OrchestrationDriver subfolder of the project Github (), *generate a Azure File Storage Instance with the following in structions and arguments* (https://docs.microsoft.com/en-us/azure/storage/common/storage-powershell-guide-full)
-    1.

-###Local Kubernetes Instructions
+### Local Kubernetes Instructions
 Use Minikube for local development and testing, noting the following gotchas

 * Minikube has its own IP when trying to access an externalized service (https://stackoverflow.com/questions/46180814/how-to-connect-to-minikube-services-from-outside)
-* Custom docker images must be pushed to the minikub internal docker instance (https://kubernetes.io/docs/tutorials/hello-minikube/)

-and login (portal.azure.com
-or portal.azure.us respectively)
+* Custom docker images must be pushed to the minikub internal docker instance (https://kubernetes.io/docs/tutorials/hello-minikube/) and login (portal.azure.com or portal.azure.us respectively)

 1. Install local Azure Powershell Instance (required on Gov't) to (https://docs.microsoft.com/en-us/powershell/scripting/setup/installing-powershell-core-on-linux?view=powershell-6)
 1. Setup a Service Principal to allow the Orchestration Driver to create and manipulate